playframework/playframework/documentation/manual/javaGuide/main/ws/JavaOpenID.md

 )
 ```

+Now any controller or component that wants to use OpenID will have to declare a dependency on the [OpenIdClient](api/java/play/libs/openid/OpenIdClient.html).

 ## OpenID in Play

 The OpenID API has two important functions:

-* `OpenID.redirectURL` calculates the URL where you should redirect the user.
+* `OpenIdClient.redirectURL` calculates the URL where you should redirect the user.
 It involves fetching the user's OpenID page asynchronously, this is why it returns a `Promise<String>`.
 If the OpenID is invalid, the returned `Promise` will be a `Thrown`.
-* `OpenID.verifiedId` inspects the current request to establish the user information, including his verified OpenID.
-It will do a call to the OpenID server asynchronously to check the authenticity of the information, this is why it returns a `Promise<UserInfo>`.
+* `OpenIdClient.verifiedId` inspects the current request to establish the user information, including his verified OpenID.
+It will do a call to the OpenID server asynchronously to check the authenticity of the information, returning a promise of [UserInfo](api/java/play/libs/openid/UserInfo.html).
 If the information is not correct or if the server check is false (for example if the redirect URL has been forged), the returned `Promise` will be a `Thrown`.

 If the `Promise` fails, you can define a fallback, which redirects back the user to the login page or return a `BadRequest`.